Vembanad lake-the largest Wetland in India

 - Chendamangalam Village: A traditional village known for its handloom weaving and ancient churches.

 - Marari Beach: A beautiful, quiet beach located near the lake, Marari is a popular spot for swimming, sunbathing, and relaxing.

 - Bolgatty Palace: A former Dutch palace, now converted into a hotel, Bolgatty Palace is a popular tourist destination for its historical and architectural significance.

 Drawbacks of Vambanad Lake

 The wetland was much bigger in size previously and gradually it is getting dried up due to land reclamation.
-But still it holds enough of water to make it the largest lake in the state as well as in India.
-A huge pollution is seen to occur in some part of the lake which resulted in threat to the ecosystem.
-The uncontrolled shell mining, releasing organic material in to the wetland made the oxygen content low in the water.
-Due to this many aquatic animals is facing threats.
+But still, it holds enough water to make it the largest lake in the state as well as in India.
+Huge pollution is seen to occur in some parts of the lake which resulted in a threat to the ecosystem.
+The uncontrolled shell mining, releasing organic material into the wetland made the oxygen content low in the water.
+Due to this many aquatic animal is facing threats.